SwissCore92/swisscore-tba-lite/README.md

 Each event handler can use an optional list of filters — functions with the signature `(obj: dict) -> bool`.
 All filters must return truthy values for the event to pass.

 Filters can be regular or async functions.
-You can write your own or use the handy helpers in `swisscore_tba_lite.filters`.
+You can write your own, use `lambda`s or use the handy helpers in `swisscore_tba_lite.filters`.

 It includes:
 * Filter generators